samhstn/website/infra/samhstn.com/README.md

 aws cloudformation wait stack-create-complete --stack-name base
 ```

-We will now need to add a `CNAME` record set as described in the acm console.
+We will now need to add a `CNAME` record set as described in the [acm console](http://console.aws.amazon.com/acm).

-This can be done by visiting the `Route53` console as the `samhstn-base` profile and add a `CNAME` record set as described in the acm console for the samhstn `admin` role.
+This can be done by visiting the `Route53` console as the `samhstn-root` profile and add a `CNAME` record set as described in the acm console for the samhstn `admin` role.

 This takes over 30 minutes to complete.